Blue-Dog-Archolite/ansible-workstations-ubuntu/README.md

 for insall of a few Gonome and other display manager tools

+## Asumptions
+This assumes you have cloned this repo into a folder and it is created:
+/opt/ansible-up/tools

 ## Runbook Steps
 - clone this repo to the machine you wish to ansible
 - execute `sh ansible-workstations-ubuntu/install.sh`